meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2013-11-12-meteor-weekly-sql-support-giteor-pull-request-guidline.md

 ## Encrypting OAuth Tokens

 There was a [request](https://groups.google.com/forum/#!topic/meteor-talk/qiM4-7ZnjqA) for encrypting OAuth Tokens and store them in the db.
-Due the complexity, this won’t be happening sooner.
+Due the complexity, this won't be happening sooner.
 But there is an [open proposal](https://meteor.hackpad.com/Proposal-for-encrypting-oauth-secrets-ilcyDRz7oQG) on hackpad.

 ## Other Announcements